Henge (band): Other projects

-Starting in 2019 the band collaborated with artists Tom Eglington and Boo Cook of British comic book 2000AD and Phil Buckingham to produce a series of comics about the band.
-Comic #1 was released in September 2019 followed by #2 in September 2021, and #3 in October 2023.
+Starting in 2019, the band collaborated with artists Tom Eglington, Boo Cook (prolific artist for the British comic 2000 AD), and Phil Buckenham to produce a series of comics about the band.
+Comic #1 was released in September 2019, followed by #2 in September 2021, and #3 in October 2023.

+Prior to Henge, Sam and Matthew were members of the Manchester band, The Whiskycats.